yhoazk/SysAdminStuff/README.md

 ## Which `tty` is being used:
 To know which tty device is currently in use, use the command `tty` which returns the device being used.

 As a side note is important for logging programs to check and adapt for the case in which the print output is a tty and when a file, this to take into account the buffering or pipe size.
 In the case of redirection with pipe the default size for a pipe named or not is 4k.
 If the buffer is not flushed some logs get lost in the pipe if not handled correctly.

+### Modify IO buffer in the terminal

 ## The install command:
 Install with non-sudo permisions in a `/` folder: